Design choice

-In engineering, a design choice is a possible solution to a problem.
-Given a design task and a governing set of criteria (design specifications), several conceptual designs may be drafted.
-Each of these preliminary concepts is a potential design choice.
-Many never advance beyond the preliminary phase; those that are developed to the point at which they could be applied become the pool from which the final selection is made.
-This process stems from the principle that there is usually no uniquely right way of accomplishing any task.
-The final selection is often made on a financial basis; i.e., the least expensive design is chosen in a bid process.
+A design choice describes the planned way to satisfy an engineering development requirement in a way that could be satisfied differently.
+Often, there are multiple ways to satisfy a requirement, which necessitates making choices to select from possible design options.
+Selection is often based on financial considerations, often resulting in the least expensive option.

 In civil engineering, design choices typically derive from basic principles of materials science and structural design.
 A suspension bridge, for example, uses the fact that steel is extremely efficient in tension, while a prestressed concrete bridge takes advantage of concrete's relatively low cost by weight and its ability to sustain high compressive loading (see compression).